gustav0924/webscraping/README.md

 │
 |
 ├── datasets
-│   ├── application_record.csv                    <- the dataset with profile information (without the target variable).
+│   ├── 09252023_webdata.xlsx                    <- the dataset created as an xlsx file
-│   ├── credit_records.csv                        <- the dataset with account credit records (used to derive the target variable).
+│   ├── ListPart.xlsx                            <- the dataset used to extract data and search each material part │
-│
 │
 ├── LICENSE                                       <- license file.